Skip to Main Content

 Principle

 Tuberculosis (TB) remains a major global infectious disease caused by Mycobacterium tuberculosis, which can result in latent infection or active pulmonary and extrapulmonary disease.
-Early identification of latent TB infection (LTBI) is critic
+Early identification of latent TB infection (LTBI) is critical for preventing progression to active disease and reducing transmission.

 Specimen Requirements